About us

 This is an historical 4x4 trail to Saline-Owens-Valley Tram and Cerro Gordo Ghost Town via the Swansea Grade.
 It starts at 3500 feet and climbs up into the Inyo mountains to over 9000 feet.The Saline Valley cable tramway was constructed between 1910 and 1913 by the Saline Valley Salt Works to transport salt deposits from the Salt Lake in Saline Valley over the Inyo Mountains to Owens Valley.
 Gondola cars carrying 800 pounds of salt, traversed the tramway at a rate of 20 tons per hour.
 A total of 30,000 tons of high-grade salt was carried over the tramway on and off through the early 1930’s.

-On Saturday we will hit the Reward Mine (which you can drive into.
-We will then make a stop at the Manzanar National Historic Site then on to the Alabama Hills.
-About 90 miles round-trip.Alabama Hills Ride
+We will hit the Reward Mine (which you can drive into).
+Then we will climb into the mountains and stop for lunch at Mazouka Peak (elevation 9410 ft.).
+Next will make a stop at the Manzanar National Historic Site then on to the Alabama Hills.
+About 93 miles round-trip.Alabama Hills Ride - Sunday

 On Sunday we will explore the Alabama Hills.
 We will navigate through the rocks and view some of the many sites.
-About 45 miles round-trip.RIDE OPEN TO
+About 35 miles round-trip.Download the May 2026 Lone Pine GPX File

 Side by SidesMINIMUM SKILL LEVEL